abigailjxn/bamazon/README.md

 - MySQL

 ## Demo
-View a demonstration of the app here:
+View a demonstration of the app here: https://youtu.be/zqJGjW5MwH8

 ## Issues
 1. I wasn't sure how to format the console table without including the headers each time.

+## Extras
+This is a Moogle in case you were curious :) https://www.giantbomb.com/moogles/3015-497/